pooya00072/restu_app/README.md

 RESTU is a mobile restaurant ordering application that allows users to register, log in, browse menu items, add products to favorites, manage their cart, and place orders.

 The application provides a simple and user-friendly interface for customers to explore food categories such as burgers, pizza, and sandwiches.
+You can see sample visuals of the app here: [Download Project PDF](docs/presentation.pdf)

 🔐 Authentication